528-dev/Cornell-CS3110-OCaml/OCaml.md

 The above two ways are equivalent.
 Later is syntactic sugar

-> not necessary, but make language “sweeter”
+> not necessary, but make language "sweeter"

 another syntactic sugar :